-And for parents, here are two real theater plays.
+And for parents, here are two real theatre plays.
 The first is the story of 20th-century fashion icon Coco Chanel and the play “Little Black Dress”.
 The second play, “Two Women and One War” is about two great benefactors of the Serbian people, Mabel Grujić and Jelena Lozanić.

 Exhibition “Serbian Royal Portraits”

 In a word, it was the fate of the Serbian royal families.
-The portraits that we look today are silent witnesses of the past years and the turbulent history of the Serbian people.
+The portraits that we look at today are silent witnesses of the past years and the turbulent history of the Serbian people.

 Certainly, it is much easier today.
-Every mobile phone has a camera, we take selfies or photos and we immediately have a memory of the last moment!
+Every mobile phone has a camera.
+We take selfies or photos and we immediately have a memory of the last moment!

 But the portraits are something else, though.
 It is a history captured at one moment in time that describes the position of the person being painted.
-Symbols such as saber, holster, decorations, ribbons, jewelry, and clothing suggest what lies behind the enigmatic or harsh gazes of its owners.
+Symbols such as saber, holster, decorations, ribbons, jewellery, and clothing suggest what lies behind the enigmatic or harsh gazes of its owners.